Sid672/PBL/README.md

 ![](https://media.giphy.com/media/ms4FLki9bUiZNeMzyI/giphy.gif)

 # Getting started
-Name of the program -- Typing speed.
+Name of the program: Typing speed.
 This program is of **Typing skills test**.
 Bascially it will check that, How much **Time** you take to complete the given sentence And also check the **Accuracy** and **Wpm**

 # Step 1 :-
-## You have to run the program
 ![Image of Home Screen](https://raw.githubusercontent.com/Sid672/PBL/master/Images/Image0.PNG)

 An Home screen will appear